Manchester, New Hampshire: Bus

-The Manchester Transit Authority runs several bus routes throughout the city and surrounding areas.
-Boston Express run commuter services to Boston and other parts of the state.
-Vermont Transit Lines (affiliated with Greyhound Lines) has lines to Montreal.
-In 2008, Boston Express moved to suburb Londonderry, New Hampshire, and now provides limited service to downtown Manchester.
+The Manchester Transit Authority runs several local bus routes throughout the city and surrounding areas, and operates three regional bus routes called the Zip Line service, which offers express service from Manchester to Concord, Nashua, and Salem, New Hampshire.
+Greyhound Lines operates bus service between Manchester and destinations in the Northeast.

 Passenger rail

 Into the 1950s, numerous Boston and Maine Railroad trains operated out of Manchester Union Station, going to points northwest as far as Montreal, north to Woodsville, east to Portsmouth and south to Boston, among these the Alouette and the Ambassador (both of these being Boston - Montreal trains).
 The last services were a once a day train between Boston and Concord; this service ended in 1967.

 A proposed extension of the MBTA Commuter Rail's Lowell Line would see MBTA Commuter Rail service running as far north as Manchester with service frequencies similar to that of the current Lowell Line.
 A study currently being carried out by AECOM and the State of New Hampshire to design and make a financial plan for the project is due to be completed by 2023.
 The proposed Manchester station location would be located behind the Market Basket grocery store on Elm Street.

 With the expansion of Interstate 93 to eight lanes from Salem to Manchester under construction, space is being reserved in the median for potential future commuter or light rail service along this corridor.
 The I-93 transit study also suggested restoring service on the Manchester and Lawrence branch for commuter and freight rail.
 This corridor would support freight rail along with commuter, something that light rail cannot do.

 In late 2011, Dean Kamen, inventor of the Segway and owner of several buildings in the Millyard, as well as co-founder of FIRST, proposed a rail loop for downtown and the Millyard.
 Several meetings have been held with area business and property owners, city officials and local developers, but the idea is in the early conceptual stages.

 The downtown rail loop, if approved by the Board of Mayor and Aldermen, would be about three miles long.
 The loop would go from the Manchester Millyards, down south for about half a mile, then turn over Elm Street, separate into two rails (the other going towards Manchester-Boston Regional Airport), and climb north to Bridge Street, ending at the Brady Sullivan Tower at the northern end of Elm Street.
 More concrete plans were revealed in 2018.

 In 2021, Amtrak announced plans to implement new service from Boston to Concord, including a stop at Manchester, by 2035.